salsify/avromatic/README.md

   `Avro::Schema` objects.
 See [Models](#models).
 * **module**: A module that is used to collect the generated models that are embedded within top-level models.
 By default a new, anonymous module is used.
+* **strip_namespace_prefix**: A string or regexp that should be removed from the full name of an embedded model when it is added to the module of generated models.
+For example, if your namespace begins with `com.my_company` you may want to remove that from the module namespace.

 #### Using a Schema Registry/Messaging API